 It is a rather deficient film on most counts.
 Much of the show has been construed around a series of fights and martial arts scenes.
 Dimitri Logothetis’s choreography of these is passable but nothing earth-shattering – there is no scene that ever leaves you floored or awed as to its ferocity or dexterity.
 The script often feels as though it is a set of cards shuffled about in between the action – the team come pre-assembled, no explanation of where from, they just turn up out of nowhere and attack the US soldiers then the fight scene is over and everyone abruptly decides to go and investigate the temple together; Alain Moussi has amnesia which is a convenient way to explain what is going on to us; Alain Moussi falls down a hole and just happens to encounter Nicolas Cage who explains his role as the Chosen One.

 It is all very generic and nothing inspired.
-The one entertaining presence in the film is notorious over-actor Nicolas Cage who has been making some exceedingly strange, off-the-beaten-track and downright wacky career choices these days – see in particular films like Between Worlds (2018) and Mandy (2018).
+The one entertaining presence in the film is notorious over-actor Nicolas Cage who has been making some exceedingly strange, off-the-beaten-track and downright wacky career choices these days – see in particular films like Between Worlds (2018), Mandy (2018) and Willy’s Wonderland (2021).
 Here he rises to the occasion and plays the part with good old Nicolas Cage intensity, while out-acting all the bared muscles and torsos around him.

 Director Dimitri Logothetis was born in Cyprus (where Jiu was shot) but emigrated to the USA at an early age.
 He directed his first film with Pretty Smart (1987) and has worked as a director and producer, sometimes writer of various thrillers and action films, including several Air America and Kickboxer sequels.
 In genre material, Logothetis has also directed the erotic thriller Body Shot (1994), the heavy metal horror film Slaughterhouse Rock (1988) and the Virtual Reality erotic film Hungry for You (1996), as well as produced the Stephen King adaptation Sleepwalkers (1992) and another Virtual Reality erotic film with Club V.R.
 (1996), plus the genre tv series Code Name: Eternity (1999) and the anthology series Dark Realm (2000).